 Although colored hard-boiled eggs are probably the first Easter food to come to mind, other foods factor into the traditional Easter meals around the world.
 There are many breads and pastries--from hot cross buns to babobka--as well as meat and egg dishes that you can bring to your holiday table to add some global flavor.

 The tradition allegedly is derived from ancient Anglo-Saxons who baked small wheat cakes in honor of the springtime goddess, Eostre.
-After converting to Christianity, the church substituted the with sweetbreads blessed by the church.
+After converting to Christianity, the church substituted with sweetbreads blessed by the church.
 These individual yeast buns are spiced and filled with dried fruit; the lemon icing is drizzled in the form of a cross along the top.

-The sacrificial lamb was roasted and eaten, together with unleavened bread and bitter herbs (see Passover Seder) in hopes that the angel of God would pass over their homes and bring no harm.
+The sacrificial lamb was roasted and eaten, together with unleavened bread and bitter herbs in hopes that the angel of God would pass over their homes and bring no harm.
 As Hebrews converted to Christianity, they naturally brought along their traditions with them.
 The Christians often refer to Jesus as The Lamb of God.
 Thus, the traditions merged.

 In the United States, ham is a traditional Easter food.
 In the early days, meat was slaughtered in the fall.
 There was no refrigeration, and the fresh pork that wasn't consumed during the winter months before Lent was cured for spring.
-The curing process took a long time, and the first hams were ready around the time Easter rolled around.
-Thus, ham was a natural choice for the celebratory Easter dinner.
+The curing process took a long time, and the first hams were ready around the time Easter arrived, making ham a natural choice for the celebratory Easter dinner.
 Serve a nice riesling or Gewurztraminer with the ham, or chardonnay or zinfandel are also complementary wines.